Mathematics

 Pearson Edexcel AS and A level Mathematics (2017) | Pearson qualifications

 Mathematics is consistently the most popular A-Level subject choice at CVMS, producing many top grades every year.
 We continue to follow the Edexcel syllabus for both Mathematics and Further Mathematics at A-Level.
-Both courses are linear, with all material tested at the end of the Upper Sixth year, although pupils taking Further Mathematics may opt to take the full maths A-Level after one year if appropriate.
+Both courses are linear, with all material tested at the end of the Upper Sixth year.
 There are usually four Mathematics sets, and two Further Mathematics sets, with an average of twenty pupils in each class in the Lower Sixth, reducing in the Upper Sixth.

-For A-Level students taking the Advanced Extension Award (AEA), extra support is provided.
-We also support Cambridge candidates taking STEP (Sixth Term Examination Papers - three papers used to assess applicants' aptitude) and offer mock interviews for all Oxbridge applicants.
+We support Oxford and Cambridge candidates taking STEP (Sixth Term Examination Papers - three papers used to assess applicants' aptitude) or MAT and offer mock interviews for all Oxbridge applicants.

 Mathematics Support

 Additional support is provided to selected pupils in the lower school through a sixth form mentoring scheme, with sixth form mathematicians meeting once a week with the lower school pupils to help with their maths.
-We also run a series of intervention classes after school for those in their GCSE year, and, when possible, we offer optional Saturday morning classes at GCSE and A-Level.
+We also run a series of intervention classes after school for those in their GCSE year and those studying A-Level Mathematics.
 We also provide drop-in support sessions during the week for pupils studying A-Level Mathematics.

 Competitions and Clubs

 There is a strong involvement in extra-curricular mathematics, with many pupils of all ages excelling in the UK Mathematics Challenge at Junior, Intermediate and Senior level.
+Pupils regularly qualify for the follow-on rounds.
 Teams also compete regularly in Maths competitions against other schools, including the UKMT Team Challenges, the year 10 Maths Feast and the Hans Woyda competition, which allows the most able mathematicians in the school to pit their wits against some of the best schools in London.

 There are three maths clubs, for junior, intermediate and senior, which meet weekly during the year and prepare pupils for competitions, as well as broadening their mathematical thinking and extending their knowledge.